jchapuis/fullstackscala-scaladays2025/slides.md

 [.code-highlight: 1-14]

 ^ - So this is how you define endpoints with tapir
-- of course starting with imports, including a module for micropickle, which we'll use for JSON serialization
+- of course starting with imports. tapir, and also including a module for micropickle, which we'll use for JSON serialization
+- import data classes
 - we also use iron for refined types, as we'll see shorty
 - we use a trait for our definitions, this keeps aspects separate and allows for mixins
 - This is the endpoint that allows for retrieving translations.
-We express it with tapir DSL, with a path parameter of type Language, we'll see in a second how this is defined.
-I take this example because it's simple, and kind of universal to apps.
+We express it with tapir DSL, with a path parameter of type Language.
-- we specify the types of response, micropickle codec is picked up by tapir
+- we specify the type of response, micropickle codec is picked up by tapir
 - finally we can even specify endpoint documentation

 ```scala